jtmzac/Anno-117_Trader-Specialist-Rarity-Tweak/readme.md

 | Legendary  | 1    | 10  |

 ## New Percentage Values for Each Rarity with Specialist Pools Rebalance Mod:
+The values are changed with the Specialist Pools Rebalanced mod installed because the specialist pools are no longer mixed between civilian/captains/military.
 ### Diana and Manx (Land Civilian Specialists)
 | Rarity     | This Mod |
 | -------    | -------   |